thennarasur/Web-Analytics/README.md

 **GOAL**
 ---
-   To create a dashboard that shows important metrics and KPI's of an E-commerce website's customer intention.
+   To create a dashboard that shows important metrics and KPI's of an E-commerce website's customer intention using Tableau.

 **Data Source**
 ---